How to Get 90+ PageSpeed Score (And Why Google Cares)

 Google PageSpeed Insights scores your site from 0 to 100 on mobile performance.
 90+ is green (good).
 50-89 is orange (needs improvement).
 Below 50 is red (poor).

-Speed also affects conversions directly.
-Research from Google shows 53% of mobile visits are abandoned if the page takes over 3 seconds to load.
+Speed also affects conversions.
+According to Google's performance research, 53% of mobile visits are abandoned if the page takes over 3 seconds to load.
 Every second of load time costs roughly 7% in conversions.
 A site generating $50,000/year in leads could gain $3,500 by cutting 1 second of load time.

 The Quick Wins